Algorithmic Pirogov-Sinai theory: Conclusions

 \subsection{Markov chains}

-The algorithms we have presented run in polynomial time, but they are far from linear time.
-A much more efficient approach would be to use a Markov chain to sample low temperature configurations.
+The algorithms we have presented run in time $(n/\eps)^{O( \log d)}$, which is polynomial in $n$ and $1/\eps$ for fixed $d$ but far from linear time.
+A more efficient approach would be to use a Markov chain.
 While the Glauber dynamics is known to mix slowly at low temperature in models of the type we consider here~\cite{borgs1999torpid}, the definition of mixing time is rather strict and slow mixing does not rule out an efficient sampling algorithm based on the Glauber dynamics.

-For spin models with finitely many stable and symmetric ground states (like the Potts or hard-core models), we suggest a Markov chain algorithm to sample on the torus $\tor$. \begin{enumerate} \item Pick a ground state $\varphi \in \Xi$ uniformly at random. \item Run the Glauber dynamics with the ground state configuration corresponding to $\varphi$ as the initial configuration (i.e. a monochromatic initial configuration for the Potts model; all even or all odd occupied for the hard-core model). \end{enumerate} We conjecture that at sufficiently low temperatures (sufficiently high fugacities) in such models the distribution is close to stationary after $O(n \log n)$ steps of the Markov chain; we include the randomness from the choice of the ground state.
+For spin models with finitely many stable and symmetric ground states, like the Potts or hard-core models, we suggest a Markov chain algorithm to sample on the torus $\tor$. \begin{enumerate} \item Pick a ground state $\varphi \in \Xi$ uniformly at random. \item Run the Glauber dynamics with the ground state configuration corresponding to $\varphi$ as the initial configuration (i.e. a monochromatic initial configuration for the Potts model; all even or all odd occupied for the hard-core model). \end{enumerate} We conjecture that at sufficiently low temperatures (sufficiently high fugacities) in such models the distribution is close to stationary after $O(n \log n)$ steps of the Markov chain; we include the randomness from the choice of the ground state.

 \begin{openprob} Prove that the above algorithm is an efficient sampling algorithm for the Potts model below the critical temperature or the hard-core model at sufficiently high fugacity. \end{openprob}